CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 The Android **BasicAuthSample** sample app lets you test the following with a CA Mobile API Gateway.
 The app was created using Visual Studio Community 2017 build 7.3.3.

+- Define authentication flow
+- Start the SDK
 - Log in
+- Invoke a protected API
 - Log out
-- Invoke a protected API using the default login flow

 1. Open a terminal window in a directory of your choice and clone the MAS Foundation repo: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**.
 After cloning, you will have /sample and /source directories for "Android" and "iOS".